 How to Get Your Residents to Attend

-It takes a lot of energy and effort to plan fun, yet meaningful activities for your residents.
-But what good is all the planning if your residents don't even show up?
-Here are a few tips to attract more residents to your organized activities:
+It takes a lot of energy and effort to plan fun and meaningful activities for your residents.
+But what good is all the planning if your residents don’t even show up?